mao-luca/bigdata-workshop-es/code/creditcard-default/README.md

 # Acknowledge
-The original author of this tutorial is **Carol McDonald <caroljmcdonald@gmail.com>** for the MapR article: [Predicting Loan Credit Risk using Apache Spark Machine Learning Random Forests](https://mapr.com/blog/predicting-loan-credit-risk-using-apache-spark-machine-learning-random-forests/), I updated the API version (Spark 2.1.2) and made changes on the code to clarify/reduce duplication.
+The original author of this tutorial is **Carol McDonald <caroljmcdonald@gmail.com>** for the MapR article: [Predicting Loan Credit Risk using Apache Spark Machine Learning Random Forests](https://mapr.com/blog/predicting-loan-credit-risk-using-apache-spark-machine-learning-random-forests/),

+**Gustavo Arjones <arjones>** updated the API version (Spark 2.1.2) and made changes on the code to clarify/reduce duplication.

+We've made some modifications in order use the new dataset for Credit Card Default Analysis, and also included a new GBT model to compare results from both.